 Body:Controlling cell growth and shrinkage

-, these generally do not feature legacy browser backups as they are features that are unique to flexbox.
+Another way of handling cell alignments is with grid cell stretch and shrink settings.
+By default, grid cells will both stretch and shrink as necessary but this can be overridden with the stretch, shrink, and resize settings.
+With the exception of grid--noStretch / $stretch: false, these generally do not feature legacy browser backups as they are features that are unique to flexbox.
 The grid is either all stretching or not stretching at all in IE8 and 9.
-In saying that, these are primarily just alternate ways of assigning flex-grow
+In saying that, these are primarily just alternate ways of assigning flex-grow and flex-shrink properties.

-in version 4 to align with the naming of CSS Grid's justify-items: stretch
+In version 3 stretch was named grow.
+The name was changed to stretch in version 4 to align with the naming of CSS Grid's justify-items: stretch and justify-self: stretch properties.

 Stretch classes